VIAME/VIAME/doc/install_guide.rst

 Install CMAKE
 =============

-The version of cmake you currently get with apt is often too old to use for Viame, so you may need to do a manual install.
+Depending on the OS, the version of cmake you get with apt is often too old to use for Viame, so you may need to do a manual install.
 Go to the cmake website, `https://cmake.org/download`, and download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.6.1-Linux-x86_64.sh, depending on version).
 Download the source code, cmake-3.6.1.tar.gz (or just download and use the installer for windows).
 To untar and build the source, use the following set of commands.
 Keep in mind that if you're not using version 3.6.1, you'll need to update the version number to match your download.

 `cd ~/Downloads`